Engee documentation

 Operations on the machine

-Inserting a pattern into a slot machine
+Inserting a pattern into an automaton

 The function of adding a new template to the machine and assigning it a unique ID